Providing for pets is one example of the many tasks a trust can accomplish to care for dependent family members.

 Often, pets are not included in estate plans.
 To ensure ongoing and proper care, consider addressing your pets' needs along with other loved ones.

-Pet food, vet checkups and procedures can add up very quickly.
+Food, vet checkups and procedures can add up very quickly.
 Why should your pets' caretaker pay out of pocket or from their inheritance to care for your pets when other beneficiaries aren't helping with the costs?

 If you have young children, pets are often a link to the past.
 Ensuring good care for the pets can help ease grief experienced by children who are now without their parents.